 This photo blog on Bodoland includes pictures of Bodo villages, Manas National Park and Dwijing Festival.

-During my recent trip to Assam, I happened to visit a few places in Bodoland and click their pictures, including Dwijing Festival, Manas National Park and Bodo villages.
+During my recent trip to Assam, I happened to visit a few places in Bodoland and click their pictures, including the Dwijing Festival, Manas National Park and Bodo villages.

 It all happened when I, along with 8 other bloggers from across India, were invited by Assam Tourism as Bodoland Ambassadors to be a part of an annual influencer program.